LBCrion/sfwbar/doc/sfwbar.rst

 CONFIGURATION
 =============
-SFWBar is configured via a libucl formatted file sfwbar.config, the program checks users XDG config directory (usually ~/.config/sfwbar/), followed by /usr/share/sfwbar for the presence of the config file.
+SFWBar is configured via a config file  usually  sfwbar.config), the program checks users XDG config directory (usually ~/.config/sfwbar/), followed by /usr/share/sfwbar for the presence of the config file.
 Additionally, user can specify a location of the config file via ``-f`` command line option.